 Podcasts are taking over the world.
 In fact, it might have already happened.
 In the previous decade, The Ricky Gervais Show ruled the airwaves breaking records left, right and centre in what was considered the first commercially successful podcast.
 In 2016, Serial reigned supreme with millions of listeners hanging on host Sarah Koenig’s every word.

 Not got involved yet?
 That’s okay, there’s still time to get into Serial and all the other amazing podcasts we’ve rounded up for you below.
 Film and pop culture?
 Got it.
 Songwriting?
 You betcha.
-The X-Files?
-Yep, there’s even a podcast for that.
+Murder mysteries?
+Yep, plenty of podcasts for that.
 Feast your ears on the deluge of content below and spruce up your gloomy morning commute with these must-hear podcasts.

 What is it?
 OK – so you’ve probably heard of this one but if not, it’s simply investigative journalism at its finest.
 Sarah Koenig and crew investigate shady going-ons, including a murder trial from 2000 in the first series and the fallout following an US soldier’s ‘desertion’ in Afghanistan in 2009.
 It’s had over 100 million downloads so far over less than 20 episodes, so feel free to hop on the bandwagon.

 For fans of: Making A Murderer, Spotlight, gasping on the tube